 If you are putting confidential information on a PDF file, password protecting the information is important.
 When you password protect a PDF file, you will ensure that only the right people can access your information.
-You may want to password protect a PDF file when sharing it over the internet or when storing it on a shared computer.
+You may want to password protect a PDF file when sharing it over the internet or when storing it on a shared computer or remove PDF password when needed.
 In this article, we will focus on showing you how to encrypt a PDF file.

-1. How to Encrypt a PDF Using PDFMate PDF Converter
+Method 1: Add Password to a PDF Using PDF Toolkit

 PDFMate PDF Converter is an ideal tool for password-protecting PDF files.
 On top of having the ability to password protect a pdf file, the computer program is capable of converting PDF files to other file formats, including HTML, JPG, DOCX, EPUB, etc.

 The program is 100% free.
 The only downside about using the tool to password protect a pdf file is that it only works on Windows PCs.
 Below, we have the steps you will need to follow to encrypt your PDF file using PDFMate PDF Converter:

 Step 1: Install the application on your Windows PC and launch it.

 Step 2: On the top-left corner, click the Add PDF button.